veertuinc/anka-docs/arm/Getting Started/creating-your-first-vm.md

 ### VM Templates

 Once a VM has been tagged, it becomes a "VM Template".
 The VM template+tag's state cannot be permanently modified unless you create a new tag, post-changes.
 This is very reminiscent of how `git commit` works.
-You can execute comands and modify the state of the VM after tagging it, but it will not save the changes to the existing template+tag.
+You can execute commands and modify the state of the VM after tagging it, but it will not save the changes to the existing template+tag.
 This is important to consider when using the [Anka Build Cloud Registry]({{< archRelRef "Anka Build Cloud/_index.md" >}}) since it will only push the state of the VM when the tag was created, not after.

 In summary, when cloning a tagged VM you have two options: